While council tax is charged on residential properties, most non-residential properties have a non-domestic equivalent levied on them.

 What is the small business rate relief scheme?

-Certain types of business are eligible for tax relief on their business rates, and it’s a good idea to find this out so that you can take full advantage of any discounts you may be able to secure.
+Certain types of businesses are eligible for tax relief on their business rates, and it’s a good idea to find this out so that you can take full advantage of any discounts you can secure.

-If you’re a small business, you’re likely to be able to claim what is known as “small business rate relief”.
-The rules differ slightly in each of the United Kingdom’s constituent countries, so it’s a good idea to check with an accountant or adviser if you’re based outside of England.
+The rules differ slightly in each of the United Kingdom’s constituent countries, so it’s good to check with an accountant or adviser if you’re based outside of England.

 In this case, you’ll be able to get relief on your main property provided that the total rateable value of every property associated with your business is below £20,000 (or £28,000 if your properties are in London), and also that none of your business’ other properties have a rateable value above £2,899.
 You’ll also continue to receive relief on your main property for a year.